gelldur/EventBus/README.md

 # License

-EventBus source code can be used according to the Apache License, Version 2.0.
+EventBus source code can be used according to the **Apache License, Version 2.0**.
 For more information see [LICENSE](LICENSE) file